fbpx

 “The finish we use is flax-based, so it’s an agricultural product as opposed to something from petrochemical processes.
 In that way, the whole chain of it is better for the planet.”

-Our customers love that no tools are required when setting up our platform bed and platform bed inserts.
+Our customers love that no tools are required when setting up our Afton platform bed, and minimal tools for The Esmont.
 You don’t have to worry about a bunch of bolts and screws.
 Instead, the posts fit together seamlessly.

 zero-VOC furniture stains options from Savvy Rest